Prague – Best Things & Sites & Tips to Know!

 Water Cruise in Prague to see the city on both sides of the river.

-Travel TIP:ย Bring a jacket or sweater every where, the weather changes every few hours and especially gets cooler in the evening.
+Travel TIP: Bring a jacket or sweater everywhere, the weather changes every few hours, and it especially gets cooler in the evening.

-The Old Town Tower holds one of the city’s biggest attractions, its Astronomical Clock, dating back to 1410. ย Every hour the crowd awaits patiently for the clock to strike at 12 so the “Walk of the Apostles,” aka statues can peak out of the windows and rotate while the bell chimes.
+The Old Town Tower is home to one of the city’s most significant attractions, its Astronomical Clock, which dates back to 1410.
+Every hour, the crowd waits patiently for the clock to strike 12 so the “Walk of the Apostles,” aka statues, can peak out of the windows and rotate while the bell chimes.

 EAT Like a LOCAL, TRDELNIK (Chimney Cakes)